garrettdotdev/digital-cv/README.md

 **Role:** Lead Developer | **Company:** Comcast | **2018**

-- Built a custom appointment scheduling application for Comcast's Field Service department, replacing a legacy Jira-based system, streamlining scheduling, task assignment, and real-time tracking, **resulting in a 75% reduction in time spent on scheduling**.
+- Built a custom appointment scheduling application for Comcast's Field Service department, replacing a legacy Jira-based system, streamlining scheduling, task assignment, and real-time tracking, resulting in a **75% reduction** in time spent on scheduling.
 - Implemented role-based access control (RBAC) with unique logins and permissions for technicians, managers, and department heads, enabling full visibility into user actions, improving accountability and reducing scheduling errors.
 - Developed dedicated desktop and mobile interfaces, enabling field technicians to access, update, and annotate appointments on the go, giving technicians easy and direct access and eliminating reliance on phone calls for scheduling.
 - Drove adoption of the application across hundreds of users across the department, establishing a single, centralized scheduling system that improved communication, accountability, and conflict resolution efficiency.